brentp/gobe/README.rst

 Annotations
 -----------
 An annotation is anything you wish to draw.
 These will be things like CDSs, genes, mRNAs, UTRs or any feature you define.
-An `HSP` is a special type that allows you to draw relationships between features.
+An `HSP`_ is a special type that allows you to draw relationships between features.
+Consecutive `HSP`_'s are automatically linked so that clicking either one will draw a wedge to its pair.

-An annotation file is a simple text file with 7 **comma-delimited** columns per row:
+The annotation file is a text file with 7 **comma-delimited** columns per row:

     1) `id`: a unique identifier for this annotation. this is anything you want, can be your own database id or gene name or just an enumeration.